julienXX/terminal-notifier/README.markdown

 ## Caveats

-* The Notification Center _always_ uses the application’s own icon, there’s currently no way to specify a custom icon for a notification.
+* Under OS X 10.8, the Notification Center _always_ uses the application’s own icon, there’s currently no way to specify a custom icon for a notification.
 The only way to use this tool with your own icon is to use the `-sender` option or include a build of terminal-notifier with your icon and **a different bundle identifier** instead.
 (If you do not change the bundle identifier, launch services will use a cached version of the icon.)
+  <br/>Consequently the `-appIcon` & `-contentImage` options aren't doing anything
+  under 10.8.

-  However, you _can_ use unicode symbols and emojis.
+  <br/>However, you _can_ use unicode symbols and emojis.
 See the examples.

 * It is currently packaged as an application bundle, because `NSUserNotification` does not work from a ‘Foundation tool’. [radar://11956694](radar://11956694)

+* If you intend to package terminal-notifier with your app to distribute it on the MAS, please use 1.5.2 since 1.6.0+ uses a private method override which is not allowed in the AppStore guidelines.

 ## Download